Onteon/katacoda-scenarios/04-multi-node-jpcc/04_jpcc_node_connection.md

 ## Enabling communication between nodes

 As you can probably recall from the previous scenario, you already learned how to enable communication in both directions between `NODE_1` and `NODE_2`.
-You'll achieve the same result but this time using `JPCC` instead of the `control CLI`.
+You'll achieve the same result but this time using `OCC` instead of the `control CLI`.

 But before we start connecting the nodes, you can confirm on your own that there's exchange application working on each node, with one microservice missing: [exchange app - deployed on NODE_1](https://[[HOST_SUBDOMAIN]]-13000-[[KATACODA_HOST]].environments.katacoda.com/exchange/) or [exchange app - deployed on NODE_2](https://[[HOST_SUBDOMAIN]]-18000-[[KATACODA_HOST]].environments.katacoda.com/exchange/).